We are completely dedicated to your total satisfaction. If you have any suggestions or comments please email us using the link on the store page.

 Damage to your Computer

 We make all possible effort to ensure that this website is free from viruses and defects.
-However, we cannot guarantee that use of this website or of any websites accessed through it, will not damage your computer.
+However, we cannot guarantee that use of this website or of any websites accessed through it, damage to your computer.
 We shall not be liable for any loss or damage deemed to be a result of using this website.

 If you have supplied us with your e-mail address, we will notify you by e-mail as soon as possible to confirm receipt of your order.
 At this point the contract for the sale of the goods shall be formed at the place from which the acceptance e-mail is sent.
 If however you have not supplied us with an e-mail address, our confirmation of order page at the end of the ordering process shall act as confirmation of acceptance of the order.
 No contract will be formed until you receive confirmation from us that we have accepted your order.